acomaviation/aerobid-legal-docs/acceptable_use_policy.md

 We can transfer our rights and obligations under these terms to any third party, provided this does not adversely affect your rights under these terms.

-### Which country's laws apply to any disputes?
+### Which country's laws apply to any disputes

-The terms of this policy, its subject matter and its formation (and any non-contractual disputes or claims) are governed by English law.
+The terms of this policy, its matter and its formation (and any non-contractual disputes or claims) are governed by English law.
 We both agree to the exclusive jurisdiction of the courts of England and Wales and we both hereby irrevocably waive any claim that we are not subject to the jurisdiction of those courts.